 We were a minor local smash.
 We were on the radio, opened for Jethro Tull in Central Park and for Ten Years After in Jersey and at Portchester’s Capital Theater.
 We toured the country and had our 15 minutes of fame but still remained somewhat mysterious.
 In some circles we were thought to be from Great Britain… via Queens, NY!
 This could have been due to our representation by ATI Talent and our propensity for opening up for some of the top British acts of the day.

-We were scheduled to be the opening act of the Powder Ridge Rock Festival in Connecticut in 1970.
-It was cancelled by an injunction and could have been the next Woodstock.
+In 1970, we were scheduled to be the opening act of the Powder Ridge Rock Festival in Connecticut.
+It was cancelled last minute by an injunction and could have been the next Woodstock.
 “Candles in the Rain” by Melanie was written about her solo performance there.
-She managed to sneak in with just her acoustic guitar, while we returned to the city and ate at a diner.
+She managed to sneak in with just her acoustic guitar, while we returned to the city and pigged out at an Eastside diner.

-Really great times, the formative years.
-I have joked that my career has been downhill since I was 19.
-In reality this was the spark that gave rise to the creature I am.
+Undescribably great times, the formative years.
+I have often joked that my career has been downhill since I was 19.
+In reality, this was the spark that gave rise to the creature I am.

 In 1974 we were signed again to Polydor in an unrelated deal.
 We found top management, a producer, recorded an album at Electric Lady Studios and thought this might be it.
 We toured again with a great bunch of guys from very diverse backrounds.
 This was reflected in the record… half funk and half rock.
 The band was named Mercury, a moniker chosen by management.
 We wore silver suits, uncomfortably.
 Sadly, on the brink of release, there was a shake up at Polydor and we were one of it’s victims.
 A well crafted and eclectic collection of our original tunes would not reach the public.
 Singles were pressed from “ the forthcoming album” but success eluded us again.
 Potential hits such as “Aw Shucks, Ain’t Got the Bucks” and “Lila” would remain underground.
 This tune would resurface 30 years later on another one of our projects, timeless, at the least.
 Some of these bass lines should have been on the airwaves.
 It was some of our best writing and we even flew to some gigs!